Pocket Science Festival

-The Pocket Science Festival also visits schools and can be combined with one of our Jonathan and Richard’s workshops (see here).
+The Pocket Science Festival also visits schools and youth clubs, and can be combined with one of our Jonathan and Richard’s workshops (see here).

 The full Pocket Science Festival experience is set out like a funfair.
 Pick ‘n’ Mix your choice of stalls from the following:

 How do seagulls manage to hit their targets so accurately?
 Learn about the wonders of vectors in a live seagull poo simulator.
 Not involving live seagulls.

 |Voice on a Light Beam

 Put a voice on a beam of light and transmit it over a distance.
 Sounds like magic?
 Actually, it’s the future of telecommunications.

 Use capacitors and resistors to put together a synthesiser, and find out the scientific basis behind electronic music.

 |Bash the Rat

 Find out about gravity and forces.
 The rats slither down the diagonal tube is affected by friction, its weight and the angle of the tube.

 Build a machine to send a signal around the room.
 A great test of creativity, observation, ingenuity and team-work.
 Explores energy, friction, mass, speed, momentum, levers, pulleys, etc. Watch the Incredible Machine in action on YouTube.